ncoursol/Multilayer-perceptron/README.md

 The multilayer perceptron needs to be trained before it can make predictions.
 Training will create a 'weights.npy' file containing the model's training weights, which when run in the prediction program will create a file named results.csv representing a table of predictions by patient.

-Run training on the entire dataset:
+Run training on the dataset:

   `python3 train.py data.csv`

-Run prediction on the entire dataset:
+Run prediction on the dataset:

   `python3 predict.py data.csv`